danilojpferreira/database-layering/README.md

 </h1>

 <p align="center">
-  This project comprises backend and database solutions to create a underlying database to HPS product, as part of the Assessment.
+  This project comprises backend and database solutions to create a underlying database, as part of the Assessment.
 </p>

 <p align="center">